L3VRF configuration

 L3VRF operates at layer 3 level.
 This implies that only interfaces with incoming traffic handled at routing level are eligible to be assigned in an L3VRF.
 The eth1 interface is attached to a bridge interface and incoming traffic coming from that interface is bridged, not routed.
 In other words, it is not possible for a given interface to be at the same time slave from a bridge interface, and be assigned an L3VRF.
 Similarly, the same constraint applies to interfaces belonging to a bonding interface.
 For instance, below configuration is not possible:

-ERROR: / vrf main l3vrf l3vrf1 interface bridge bridge1 link-interface vxl1 slave vxl1:
+vsr running config# / vrf main l3vrf l3vrf1 interface bridge bridge link-interface vxl1

 Invalid configuration.